 Prerequisites:

 In regard to content: good command of English

 Courses: Hours per week ECTS

-2 ~

-Lecture Social Structure of Germany in International Comparison 2 6
+Lecture Social Structure of Germany 2 6

-in international comparison
+in International Comparison

 Exercise Course Social Structure of 2 3

-Germany in International Comparison 2 c
+Germany in International Comparison

-Lecture European Societies 2 6
+2 6

 Lecture European Societies

+2 2

 Exercise Course Current Research 2 3

 Topics (Related to) The Comparison

 of European Societies

-Total ECTS for module: 18 Form of assessment The module exam consists of partial examinations that have to be taken in the respective courses.
-Lecture: exam of 90 minutes Exercise courses: small essays (where appropriate Lecturer/Person in charge also project work), presentation(s) Chairs of Sociology, Societal Comparison, of Macrosociology and of Economic and Organizational Sociology, in some cases supported by other chairs of Sociology.
-Duration of module2 semesters Offering Structure of Germany in International Comparison Fall semester European Societies: Spring Semester Language German Range of application Mannheim Master in Management mannheim.de/program.php.
-We recommend you to contact Ms. Silvia Huber-Grahl for advice which courses to choose to complete your studies (Email: econgrad@uni-mannheim.de, Tel: 181-1763).
+Total ECTS for module: 18

+Form of assessment The module exam consists of partial examinations

+that have to be taken in the respective courses.

+Lecture: exam of 90 minutes

+Exercise courses: small essays (where appropriate

+also project work), presentation(s)

+Lecturer/Person in charge Chairs of Sociology, Societal Comparison, of

+Macrosociology and of Economic and

+Organizational Sociology, in some cases supported

+by other chairs of Sociology.

+Duration of module 2 semesters

+Offering Structure of Germany in International Comparison:

+Fall semester

+European Societies: Spring Semester

+Language German

+Range of application Mannheim Master in Management